 Surfing isn't a hobby in Hawaii.
 It's a culture, a religion and a way of life.
 The volcanic islands not only benefit from enviably tropical year-round temperatures, but also some of the best surf in the world.
 Their unrivalled geographic isolation, flung far into the Pacific Ocean hundreds of miles from any large landmass, means the Pacific currents whip up an immense (and reliable) groundswell when reaching the shallows around Hawaii.
 Spots like Jaws on Maui island are known for their immense 60ft waves, so you’ll never have to travel far to watch the pro surfers in action.
 If you’re a beginner, set your sights on Oahu's Waikiki Beach where you’ll find gentle waves and top-notch tuition.

-Stand-up paddle boarding in San Diego
+Stand-up Paddle Boarding in San Diego

-For water babies who are looking for a more leisurely way to enjoy the ocean, there’s no better way to do it than by clambering aboard a stand-up paddle board (SUP) in San Diego and gently propelling yourself across the smooth surface of the nearby marina.
+For water babies looking for a more leisurely way to enjoy the ocean, there’s no better way to do so than by clambering aboard a stand-up paddle board (SUP) in San Diego and gently propelling yourself across the smooth surface of the nearby marina.
 Test your balance with a SUP yoga class (which is exactly what it sounds like – trying not to wobble as you salute to the sun on a larger-than-life surfboard), before grabbing some chilled beers on a beachside bar by Ocean Beach to watch the sunset over the pier.
 Ahh.
 It’s impossible not to return from this trip relaxed and rejuvenated.